nathanchrs/ban-pt-reports/README.md

 4. Check changes by running a Git diff, ensure all of the changes are correct.
 5. Restart the Docker containers if they are running (`Ctrl+c` any running Docker Compose processes, then `docker-compose up` again).
 6. Lint the code using `pylint src/banpt_report_generator` (requires `pylint` to be installed, see Linting section below).
 Fix all errors or warnings.
-7. Ensure all tests were run succesfully.
+7. Run tests using `docker-compose -f docker-compose.test.yml up --abort-on-container-exit`, ensure there are no `ERROR` lines.
+Fix all errors.
 8. Stage (`git add --all`), commit (`git commit -m <COMMIT_MESSAGE>`, and push changes to Git (`git push -u origin <BRANCH_NAME>`), then make a new pull request to `master` on Github.

 ### How to refresh changes in Odoo